Communication-Efficient Federated Learning via Optimal Client Sampling: Background and Related Work

+In this section we provide a brief background on the Ornstein-Uhlenbeck process and overview an efficient procedure for the estimation of the process parameters.
+These concepts are at the core of our proposed approach to estimating client updates that due to thresholding are not communicated to the server in FL systems.

-\paragraph{The Ornstein-Uhlenbeck Process Definition.} The Ornstein-Uhlenbeck process (OU) is a stationary Gauss-Markov process that, over time, drifts towards its mean function.
+\paragraph{Definition.} The Ornstein-Uhlenbeck process (OU) is a stationary Gauss-Markov process which, over time, drifts towards its mean function.
 Unlike the Wiener process whose drift is constant, the drift of the OU process depends on how far is its current realization from the mean.
 The OU processes have been extensively studied in a wide range of fields including physics \citep{lemons2002introduction}, finance \citep{stein1991stock,evans1994modelling,siu2015optimal}, and biology \citep{ricciardi1979ornstein, rohlfs2014modeling}, to name a few.
 Formally, the OU process $\{x_t \}_t$ is described by the stochastic differential equation

 where $W_t$ denotes the standard Wiener process.
-Expression (\ref{eq:SDE}) specifies the process that is drifting towards $\mu$ with velocity $\theta$, and has volatility driven by a Brownian motion with variance $\sigma$.
+Expression (\ref{eq:SDE}) specifies the process that is drifting towards $\mu$ with velocity $\lambda$, and has volatility driven by a Brownian motion with variance $\sigma$.

 \paragraph{Estimating parameters of the OU process.} Various techniques for estimating parameters of the OU process from the observations of its sample path have been proposed in literature, including least-squares, maximum likelihood \citep{liptser2013statistics} and Jackknife method \citep{shao2012jackknife}.
-Further details are provided in the supplementary material.
+For convenience, we here summarize the computationally efficient least-squares solution.
+First, note that by discretizing the continuous OU process we obtain

+where $\Delta t$ denotes the discretization (sampling) period and $\Delta W_t$ are i.i.d. increments of the Wiener process.
+This leads to a linear measurement model